Uralkali CEO moved to house arrest in Belarus: lawyer

 Russia said last week it expected Belarus to hand over Baumgertner soon, and the development came after the country’s presidents and prime ministers discussed his arrest at separate meetings this week.

-Uralkali said on Thursday that 6,000 of its employees had signed an appeal to Belarusian President Alexander Lukashenko, asking for the release of their chief executive and expressing confidence in a swift resolution.

-“We all hope that the company’s CEO will be released soon.
-I am sure that the support expressed by Uralkali’s employees is of considerable importance under the current circumstances,” acting chief executive Victor Belyakov said in a statement.

-Russian President Vladimir Putin met Lukashenko again on Thursday when the allies held joint military maneuvers in Belarus.
-The two were due later to watch further exercises in Kaliningrad, a Russian outpost between Poland and Lithuania.
+Russian President Vladimir Putin was due to meet his Belarussian counterpart Alexander Lukashenko again on Thursday when the allies hold joint military manoeuvres in Kaliningrad, a Russian outpost between Poland and Lithuania.

 Lukashenko has said he is ready to repatriate Baumgertner, but wants a change of ownership in Uralkali that would restore strong commercial links between Belarus and Moscow.

-Russian billionaire Mikhail Prokhorov’s investment vehicle Onexim joined a list of potential bidders for a stake in Uralkali after China’s sovereign wealth fund, China Investment Corp CIC.UL, acquired a 12.5 percent stake on Tuesday.
+Russian billionaire Mikhail Prokhorov’s investment vehicle Onexim joined a list of potential bidders for a stake in Uralkali after China’s sovereign wealth fund, China Investment Corp, acquired a 12.5 percent stake on Tuesday.

-Tycoon Suleiman Kerimov and his partners own 33 percent of Uralkali, the leading producer of the fertilizer ingredient that together with Belaruskali had controlled two-fifths of the $20 billion world market.
+Tycoon Suleiman Kerimov and his partners own 33 percent of Uralkali, the leading producer of the fertiliser ingredient that together with state-owned Belaruskali had controlled two-fifths of the $20 billion world market.

-Yet with a Chinese investor on board chances of restoring the cartel may have diminished, analysts say.
-Potash producers are increasingly selling direct rather than via alliances, pushing down prices by as much as a quarter.
+Yet with a Chinese investor on board chances of restoring the cartel may have diminished, say analysts.
+Potash producers are increasingly selling direct rather than via cartels, pushing down prices by as much as a quarter.

-Reporting by Andrei Makhovsky; Additional reporting by Alessandra Prentice in Moscow; Writing by Lidia Kelly and Douglas Busvine; Editing by Dale Hudson
+Reporting by Andrei Makhovsky; Writing in Moscow by Lidia Kelly and Douglas Busvine, Editing by Timothy Heritage and Elizabeth Piper